E-RIHS/controlled-lists/README.md

 The current live version of this script can be found at: https://hdl.handle.net/21.11158/0003-a375-bce0-4571

-The landing page lists all of the current **groups** defined within the **E-RIHS Vocabulary Server** and provies a series of preformatted links to access either cached or live versions of re-formatted data.
+The landing page lists all of the current **groups** defined within the **E-RIHS Vocabulary Server** and provides a series of preformatted links to access either cached or live versions of re-formatted data.
 Each of the groups can be viewed as **default**, **simple** and **full** formats.

 The **E-RIHS Vocabulary Server** makes use of [Handle PIDs](https://en.wikipedia.org/wiki/Handle_System), if the code is pointed at a different instance of **OpenTheso System** the native IDs will be used and displayed.

 > [!TIP]
-> In order to speed up the use of the reforamtted data it is possible to **cache** it in a local folder called **local**.
+> In order to speed up the use of the reformatted data it is possible to **cache** it in a local folder called **local**.
 If this folder is not generated with the correct permissions the script will default to providing refreshed live data each time it is used.

 ### The _default_ format